All Episodes

 Excellent point.

-I gotta let you go, John.
+I got to let you go, John.

-Any final words for the weather channel, the station you helped to found.
+Any final words for the weather channel, the station you helped to found?

 I was very proud of being the founder.